 Table of Contents

-Grafana is an open source visualization and analytics tool that lets you query, graph and alert on your time series metrics no matter where they are stored.
-All this data can be queried and presented with different types of panels ranging from time-series graphs and single stats displays to histograms, heat maps and many more.
+Grafana is an open source visualization and analytics tool that lets you query, graph and alert on your time series metrics no matter where they are stored - Grafana dashboards provide telling insight into your organization.
+All data from Grafana Dashboards can be queried and presented with different types of panels ranging from time-series graphs and single stats displays to histograms, heat maps and many more.
 Due to its flexibility with data sources and numerous bring-to-life visualization panels, Grafana has become the first choice for dashboarding among DevOps and Monitoring Engineers.

 In this article, our main focus is choosing the right kind of visualizations for the most common KPIs seen in engineering and business intelligence.
 The choice of metrics and KPI will of course vary depending upon the company, the volatility of your applications, or the instability of your datapoints, but the underlying principles of dashboard creation remains the same.
 The ultimate goal of creating any dashboard should not be just aesthetics but to reflect appropriate data and lower the effort of the end users in detecting abnormalities so we can reduce the mean time to solve issues.

 This article will show you our two favorite Grafana dashboards.
 The first will be used for Infrastructure Monitoring, the second will be used for Business Intelligence.

 If you jump onto our MetricFire free trial, you can start replicating these dashboards while following along with this article.
 Also, you can always book a demo and talk to us directly about your monitoring needs.